-I am a member of the Carbon Capture, Utilisation and Storage group, led by Dr Enrico Andreoli.
-My research involves the design, synthesis and structural characterisation of new porous solid sorbents for carbon dioxide capture.
+I am affiliated with the General and Inorganic Chemistry section and my research involves the design, synthesis and structural characterisation of new porous solid sorbents for carbon dioxide capture.

 My main scientific interests lie in the fields of inorganic chemistry, materials chemistry, solid-state chemistry and crystallography (mainly powder X-Ray diffraction).
 Secondary fields of expertise include organic chemistry, microwave chemistry and flow chemistry.